 –Read Time: 4.5 min–

-When discussing Predictive Maintenance (PdM), we usually think about the benefits to maintenance engineers and technicians.
+When discussing predictive maintenance, we usually think about the benefits to maintenance engineers and technicians.
 Much of the discourse is about reducing the number of equipment failures, inspections, and critical infrastructure downtime.
-Looking beyond the impact on machine health and functionality, there is an added layer of value to the accountants, controllers, and CFOs that manage the finances of an organization, for whom unplanned downtime and accidents can upend any well-planned budget.
+Looking beyond the impact on machine health and functionality, there is an added layer of value to the accountants, controllers, and CFOs who manage the finances of an organization — for whom unplanned downtime and accidents can upend any well-planned budget.

-PdM Enables Just-in-Time Planning for Maintenance
+Predictive Maintenance Enables Just-in-Time Planning

-One study found that American companies that introduced JIT saw a 70% average reduction in inventory, a 50% reduction in labor costs, and an 80% reduction in space requirements over the course of only five years.
+One study found that American companies that introduced JIT manufacturing saw a 70% average reduction in inventory, a 50% reduction in labor costs, and an 80% reduction in space requirements over the course of only five years.

-The Cost of Unplanned Failures
+The Cost of Machine Failure

-Preventive Maintenance is Not Enough
+Preventive Maintenance Is Not Enough

 Currently, the vast majority of industries use preventive maintenance programs at their facilities.
 Such practices, to put it simply, are a big source of budget leaks.

 Taking a predictive approach to maintenance brings JIT manufacturing into the maintenance world.
-Through the use of internet-age systems that provide constant machine monitoring of mechanical data and behavior, organizations are actually able to predict when their machines will require maintenance and what effort and resources will be needed.
+Through the use of internet-age systems that provide constant machine monitoring of mechanical data and behavior, organizations are able to predict when their machines will require maintenance and what effort and resources will be needed.

+Access to such data can prevent unplanned downtime and catastrophic events.
+Had Tesla’s Fremont factory had such predictive insights, it could have planned well in advance to avoid downtime and employ fixes for the long term.
 Predictive maintenance can save companies millions of dollars every year in repair costs alone, not to mention the tremendous reduction in overhead for the financial and planning departments.